Hierarchy Management Overview

 Alternate

-It's important that Alternate Hierarchies are not confused with Multiple Set of Book Hierarchies.
-Alternate hierarchies provide information on a segment of your hierarchy and in some cases only certain members of that segment (based on how you set up the hierarchy).
-Alternate hierarchies use the same set of books for the alternate hierarchy and the segment the alternate hierarchy is based off.
+Provide information on a segment of the hierarchy and in some cases only certain members of that segment (depending on how the hierarchy was originally set up) Alternate hierarchies use the same set of books as the main Finance hierarchy.

 Not Required